GHopperMSK/schedule-manager/README.md

 On the other hand, busines owners have to reinvent the wheel every time they want to share a calendar.

-This is why you want to use Schedule Manager!
+This is why you want to use EventHub!

 ## Features
-Schedule Manager serves for both business and customers.
+EventHub serves for both business and customers.
 This is cloud-based, easy to use service which provides handy way to deal with schedules.

 ### Common features